 Susan was twenty-four and working at GE when she found out she was pregnant.
 The biological father of her child was a good acquaintance.
-When they drove to a country road to have the talk, the father said how sweet babies are and mentioned their tiny little fingers.
+When they drove to a country road to talk, the father said how sweet babies are and mentioned their tiny little fingers.
 Susan asked him if he wanted anything to do with the baby and he responded that he did not.
-They broke up, and she continued on with life planning to have her child and raise it by herself.
-Later on, susan didn’t even put the birth father’s name down as the father on the birth certificate.
+They broke up, and she continued with life planning to have her child and raise it by herself.
+Later on, Susan didn’t even put the birth father’s name down as the father on the birth certificate.

 Susan never considered abortion, but always planned to deliver her child.
 As Susan’s pregnancy progressed, she sat down with her family to discuss the future of her child.
 Her grandmother had known just looking at Susan that she was pregnant even before Susan told her family.
 During this family meeting, Susan realized that she did not have the necessary support to care for the baby on her own.
 Her family suggested that Susan consider adoption and so she did.